| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 extensive transfusion of pediatric patients, liver and lungs contained relatively high,

-"The acute toxicity of phthalate esters is low and human consumption of gram
+and kidney and spleen had relatively low, amounts of DEHP at postmortem""The acute toxicity of phthalate esters is low and human consumption of gram

 quantities is without any major adverse effects.
 All observations so far made in